-At the Section's spring meeting President, John Vasco, announced that the Section's executive director, Bob Jones, was going to resign.
-Jones was leaving the PGA to go to work for the George Washington Motor Lodge, a chain of motels in the Philadelphia suburbs.
+At the Section's spring meeting President, John Vasco, announced that the Section's executive director, Bob Jones, was resigning.
+Jones was leaving the Philadelphia Section office to go to work for the George Washington Motor Lodge, a chain of motels in the Philadelphia suburbs.
 The motel chain was going to sponsor an LPGA Tour tournament called the George Washington Classic at the motel's golf course, Hidden Springs Country Club.
 Jones was going to be the tournament director of the event, which was scheduled for June.
 Jones' secretary, Alleyn Parker, was promoted to executive secretary and managed the Section's office.
 Dick Hendrickson, the Section's tournament chairman and professional at the Little Mill Country Club, announced that there were now three more Schmidt's Open tournaments on the schedule and C. Schmidt and Sons was also adding \$5,000 to the Section Championship purse.
-Instead of paying out \$3,500 to the Schmidt's yearend point leaders the money had been reduced to \$500 but Schmidt's total involvement now came to \$21,800 for the year.
+Instead of paying out \$3,500 to the Schmidt's year-end point leaders the money had been reduced to \$500 but Schmidt's total involvement now came to \$21,800 for the year.
 The meeting was held at the George Washington Motor Lodge in King of Prussia on the fourth Monday of March.
-The details for the upcoming golf show on the first Monday of April were presented to the Section members and the press.
-An assistants' school was on the schedule for the next Monday and an education seminar was being held one week later.
+The details for the upcoming golf show on the first Monday of April were presented to the Section seminar was being held one week later.